 Why hasn't customer experience kept up with Big Data advances?
 Because most companies don't start with the end customer in mind.
 Instead, they let smaller business objectives and a technology focus drive the experience.
 And that's exactly the wrong approach for long-term success.

 Some would argue that we are on the third or fourth generation of Big Data strategy.
 The first generation was about building the warehouses to collect the "structure" data, and then executing basic campaigns all in batch mode after the fact.
-The second generation was about creating more sophisticated customer offers for increasingly smaller customer segments delivered via simple promotional campaigns and agent scripting.
+The second generation was about creating more sophisticated customer offers for increasingly smaller customer segments delivered via simple promotional campaigns and associate scripting.
 Now, in the third wave, most companies are working to blend real-time analytics from structured and unstructured sources with business processes improvements and technology.

 This represents a huge step forward as Big Data becomes all about real-time actionable insights delivered in a proactive manner preferred by the customer.
 But the difference between the third and fourth generation hinges on the customer experience.